 Potable reuse water would also have a different chemical quality than NMWD's current source water to the STP.
-If stored in a groundwater aquifer, potable reuse water being added to NMWD's potable water distribution system would be expected to have a chemical quality related to the storage aquifer, which would likely have a different mineral content in addition to possibly higher salinity than NMWD's potable water.
-Prior to introducing extracted potable reuse water and/or adding into NMWD's potable water distribution system, extensive analytical testing would be needed to determine what, if any, impacts would be expected from blending in the new water supply.
+If stored in a groundwater aquifer, potable reuse water being added to NMWD's potable water distribution system would be expected to have a chemical quality related to the storage aquifer, which would likely have a different mineral content in addition to possibly higher salinity than NMWD's potable water distribution system, extensive analytical testing would be needed to determine what, if any, impacts would be expected from blending in the new water supply.
 Potential impacts include higher calcium carbonate scaling or the opposite of leaching materials from the distribution system if a large pH or alkalinity difference is achieved.